 Location Master Data Management (LMDM) ensures that your data management process is automated and repeatable across your enterprise and different technology platforms.
 By auditing and cleansing, synchronising, updating and analysing different location data sets, it delivers significant cost and time savings, and crucially, data that you can trust and rely upon.
 It also prepares your data for system replacement and consolidation if needed.
 Unlike traditional MDM, LMDM provides you with the right location-enabled technology to meet your unique needs for spatial and non-spatial data.

-Where traditional GIS software providers fall short
+What sets 1Spatial apart from traditional GIS software providers

 Geospatial data CAN be handled by traditional GIS software or some database tools, but there are some exceptions – which is where 1Spatial’s technology can help: